adxmd/military-aircraft-classification/README.md

 ---

 ## Overview
 The goal of this project is to classify images of military aircraft into 80 distinct classes using deep learning.
-I leverage CNN-based architectures such as EfficientNetB3, ResNet50, and MobileNetV2 as base models due to their high accuracy on the ImageNet dataset.
-I will use the dataset from Kaggle's *Military Aircraft Detection Dataset*, and all models are built using Tensorflow/Keras.
+This project leverages CNN-based architectures such as EfficientNetB3, ResNet50, and MobileNetV2 as base models due to their high accuracy on the ImageNet dataset.
+This project uses the dataset from Kaggle's *Military Aircraft Detection Dataset*, and all models are built using Tensorflow/Keras.
 The models are trained both with the base models as frozen feature extractors and while the base models are fully trainable.
 <!--
 Due to hardware limitations (no access to a GPU), the object detection component was not implemented, but future work is planned to incorporate YOLO or EfficientDet for localization.
 -->